 The student intern must:

-- Submit intermediate reports to the internship director (at least three required on a schedule announced each semester by the internship director)
+- Submit all required reports to the internship coordinator on a schedule announced each semester by the internship coordinator

-- Submit a final report and an oral presentation based on the final report are mandatory.
+- Participate in a mandatory oral presentation.
 If the internship is completed in the summer, the oral presentation must be given during the following fall semester.

-- Inform the director promptly whenever there is any difficulty in the internship
+- Inform the coordinator promptly whenever there is any difficulty in the internship

-- have contact with the internor before the internship, monthly during the internship and again after the internship is completed
+- have contact with the internor before the internship and again after the internship is completed

-- read, comment and promptly return drafts of progress reports and the final report
+- read, comment on and promptly evaluate reports

 6. Responsibilities of the Interning Organization